nguyenhoatien/com.nguyenhoatien.work/project_hub_for_sheets/privacy_policy.md

-# Project Hub for Google Sheets™
+# Project Hub

 ## Privacy Policy

 **Last Updated:** July 6, 2025

-This Privacy Policy describes how Project Hub for Google Sheets™ ("the Add-on") handles your information when you use our Google Sheets™ add-on.
+This Privacy Policy describes how Project Hub ("the Add-on") handles your information when you use our Google Sheets™ add-on.

 ### 1. Information We Do Not Collect